inet-tub/selfAdjust-kernel-firewall/selfAdjustingList_generic/README.md

 ## Why a kernel test module

-- user space has its limitations to use certain kernel header `list.h` for example can not be easily included
+- User space has its limitations to use certain kernel header `list.h` for example can not be easily included
-- it's closer to the final environment, since the data structure will live in Kernel space
+- It's closer to the final environment, since the data structure will live in Kernel space
 - The tests will be executed when the module is inserted
 - Be aware of this code may crash your system